 The Ner Tamid in the synagogue of our own day goes back to the seven-branched menorah described in the Bible (Exodus 27:20; Numbers 8:2).
 The center light, from which the other six were kindled, is the Ner Tamid.
 The lamp burned continually, symbolizing the Jewish people’s eternal devotion to God’s teachings.

 Please check the National Jewish Committee on Scouting home page.
 Each candidate for this emblem must be a registered member of a Boy Scout troop, Venturing crew, or Sea Scout ship throughout the time that the candidate is working on the emblem.

 Download an application form for the Ner Tamid emblem.

-Download the workbook for the Ner Tamid emblem
+Download the requirements and workbook for the Ner Tamid emblem

 Download the requirements and workbook in fillable fields for the Ner Tamid emblem